tranzzo/mobile-sdk-example-android/Readme.md

   ![img_3.png](app/src/img_3.png)

-- In case user can change the amount of payment by themself you need to create the next object:
+- In case user can change the amount of payment by himself you need to create the next object:
     ```kotlin
     val amountType = AmountType.FreeAmount(
             prefillAmount = listOf(100, 200, 300), // list of already predefined amount values.